Japanese invasions of Korea (1592-1598) Imjin War

 The populace at large was infuriated at the government's incompetence and irresponsibility.
 As Sonjo and his high officials abandoned Seoul in flight the people blocked their way, hurling insults at them.
 Once the king and his retinue had left Seoul, the city's slave population set fire to the registry where the slave rosters were kept and to the offices of the Ministry of Punishments.
 The two princes found none who would respond to their call to arms, and in the end they were captured by the Japanese.
 The blame for this wretched state of affairs lay with the government officials, who had failed to concern themselves with the welfare of the people and had caused the farming villages to fall to ruin.
 Nearly the whole of the country, now defenseless, was trampled over by the Japanese armies.
 They were a military force experienced in land warfare, blooded in the many campaigns of Japan's Warring States period, and moreover they possessed firearms.
 There was no reason to expect that Korea's meager, untrained battalions might hold out against them.

-It was at this point that Yi Sun-sin, Naval Commander of Left ChOlla
+It was at this point that Yi Sun-sin, Naval Commander of Left Cholla

 province, began to make his presence felt in the struggle.
 Appointed to his post the year before, Admiral Yi had keenly felt the need to strengthen